civboot/civboot/blog/0013-civboot-languages.md

     [0b1000, -, 0b1011, -]    shift=0
 ```

-Now you add `0b1100`, this clashes with the current value.
-Therefore you
+Now you add `0b1100`, this clashes with the current index=0 value.
+Therefore
-allocate a new sub-node who's shift value is increased by bitsize
+you allocate a new child who's shift value is increased by bitsize

 ```
-    [A, -, 0b1011, -]   shift = 0
+    [A, -, 0b1011, -]   shift=0
     /
-A[0b1000, -, -, 0b1100] shift = 2
+A[0b1000, -, -, 0b1100] shift=2
 ```

 The sparsity is very reliant on the hash being sufficiently distributed, but
-since this is a feature of hashes we can rely on it.
+since this is a feature of hashes we CAN rely on it.

 ### String representation
-For strings larger than `str2` they must use an index tree:
+For strings larger than `str2` we use an index tree:

 ```
 struct string [
   S                  meta (including hash of THIS node) U8                 bitmap
     (slot remainder) nodelen
   [8; Data]          slots
 ]
 ```